 And similar to the Outlier Air too, these buds pack both aptX and AAC functionality.
 So yeah, high-quality music in affordable pricing.

 When it comes to the 1More Stylish, they deliver a clean output with aptX doing its bit to give you a clear output.
 At the same time, these are bass-heavy earbuds, and the basshead in you will be happy with the audio outcome.

 There are plenty of reviews on Amazon to back up this claim.
 Plus, the noise isolation is pretty much praiseworthy.
 But of course, you’ll need to find the perfect fit before you can enjoy distraction-free music.

-On the other hand, the Outlier Air delivers an excellent audio output which is rich and clean.
+On the other hand, the Outlier Air delivers an impressive audio output that is rich and clean.
 Plus, the sound does not distort even at high volumes.
-However, it's on the bass-heavy side, and if you prefer this type of audio, you'll love the oomph that they deliver.
+However, it’s on the bass-heavy side, and if you prefer this type of audio, you’ll love the oomph that they deliver.

 On the downside, the earbuds from Creative lack the dedicated noise cancellation feature.
 But as it is with most earphones, the noise isolation depends more on the fit of the ear tips.